ODA Spending

 2. Promoting the use of renewable energies;

-3. Protecting biodiversity and fostering sustainable fishery; and
+3. Protecting biodiversity and fostering sustainable fishing; and

 4. Facilitating efficient waste management.

-Other development sectors within the Master Plan, such as rural development as well as water and sanitation, also include climate change as a component, primarily focusing on climate mitigation and adaptation measures.
-Climate-related financing is provided through the ODA budget and funding sources from the Ministry of Ecological Transition.
+Other development sectors within the Master Plan, such as rural development and water and sanitation, also include climate change as a component focusing on climate mitigation and adaptation measures.
+Climate-related finance is provided through the ODA budget and funding sources from the Ministry of Ecological Transition.

 Multilateral Spending and Commitments